navinesh/leave-management-system/README.md

 ***Server:***

 Server has been developed in Python and PostgreSQL database using flask web framework.
+Install the listed dependencies.

 ## Creator
 Navinesh Chand